-Just as there is a stark contrast in the appearance of Black Forest with the rest of the region, so there is the same contrast in the atmosphere.
+Just as there is a stark contrast in the appearance of Black Forest with the rest of the region, there is similar contrast in the atmosphere.
 Whereas north and east Colorado Springs is fast and furious in growth and activity, Black Forest offers a bit of serenity and breathing room.

 Homes are mostly on large 5-acre lots and are hard to see among the closely clustered trees.
-It is a place of solace and quietness.
-Located beyond the north and southern reaches of the forest, are large home lots in the open grasslands, offering grandiose views of the distant mountains.
+It is a place of solace and quiet.
+Beyond the north and southern reaches of the forest there are large home lots in the open grasslands that offer grandiose views of the distant mountains.
 But for the most part, Black Forest homes are safely tucked away within the branches of tall pines.